Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 ![Question 439](images/question439.png)

-- [ ] Analyze security log files from Azure virtual machines: Azure Security Center.
+- [ ] Analyze security log files from Azure virtual machines: Microsoft Defender for Cloud.
 Display the secure score for an Azure subscription: Azure Lighthouse.
 Store passwords for use by Azure Function applications: Azure Key Vault.
 - [ ] Analyze security log files from Azure virtual machines: Azure Sentinel.
 Display the secure score for an Azure subscription: Azure Lighthouse.
 Store passwords for use by Azure Function applications: Azure Key Vault.
 - [x] Analyze security log files from Azure virtual machines: Azure Sentinel.
-Display the secure score for an Azure subscription: Azure Security Center.
+Display the secure score for an Azure subscription: Microsoft Defender for Cloud.
 Store passwords for use by Azure Function applications: Azure Key Vault.
 - [ ] Analyze security log files from Azure virtual machines: Azure Sentinel.
-Display the secure score for an Azure subscription: Azure Security Center.
-Store passwords for use by Azure Function applications: Azure Active Directory (Azure AD).
+Display the secure score for an Azure subscription: Microsoft Defender for Cloud.
+Store passwords for use by Azure Function applications: Microsoft Entra ID.

 **[⬆ Back to Top](#table-of-contents)**